DIY Pool noodle waterwall for kids for some fun water play.

-For some outdoor waterplay I decided I would make a Waterwall.
+For all the above reasons and some waterplay during summers, I decided I would make a Waterwall.

 What is a Waterwall?